The Monte Carlo Event Generator AcerMC 2.0 with Interfaces to PYTHIA 6.2 and HERWIG 6.5: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Daniel Froidevaux, Torbjorn Sjostrand, Bryan Webber and Alessandro Ballestrero, Zbigniew Was and Svjetlana Fajfer for several very valuable discussions.
+We would like to thank Ian Hinchliffe, Daniel Froidevaux, Torbjorn Sjostrand, Bryan Webber and Alessandro Ballestrero, Zbigniew Was and Svjetlana Fajfer for several very valuable discussions.
+In particular, we thank and ackgnowledge the cooperation of Ian Hinchiffe and Liza Mijovic on the work of developing the matrix element and parton shower matching prescriptions.
 We would like also to thank all our colleagues from ATLAS Collaboration who were the first and very enthusiastic users of the preliminary versions of this package.
 We both very warmly acknowledge the support from the CERN PH division.

 \boldmath